carrot/sprout/readme.md

 ### Hooks
 Sprout comes with the following events for you to write custom logic for.
 Each hook is passed a utilities object for manipulating files in your template.
 Each of these hooks accept A+ promises as return values.
 To use these events, export a function for the hook (or multiple hooks) of your choosing in your `init.js`:

-- `before` - run before prompting for user input
+- `before` - run before prompting for user input; is passed a configuration object as the second argument.
 - `beforeRender` - run after the project configuration is set; is passed a configuration object as the second argument.
 - `after` - run after rendering has completed; is passed a configuration object as the second argument.